Shantigarbha Warren — Core Team and Co-Lead Trainer

 Shantigarbha is a certified NVC trainer* based in Bristol.
 He teaches on CNVC’s International Intensive Trainings (IITs) and is a CNVC Assessor-in-training.

 Shantigarbha has led NVC workshops and retreats in the UK, the Middle East, the US, India and Sri Lanka and offers coaching / counselling for individuals and couples.
 In 2011 he ran a reconciliation retreat for 100 Israelis and Palestinians near the Dead Sea.
-He has written a regular column in Juno Magazine on NVC and parenting, and he’s author of a forthcoming book Empathy: the art of compassionate presence.
+See his forthcoming book on empathy: I’ll Meet You There: a practical guide to empathy, mindfulness and communication, due out in June 2018 from Windhorse Publications.

 *Certified with the International Centre for Nonviolent Communication.